seamplex/feenox/doc/sds.md

 > A mean of exchanging data with other computational tools complying to requirements similar to the ones outlined in this document.

-UNIX
+ * UNIX
-POSIX
+ * POSIX
+ * shmem
+ * mpi
+ * Gmsh
+ * moustache
+ * print -> awk -> latex tables NUREG

 # Interfaces

 >
 >
 > The tool should be able to allow remote execution without any user intervention after the tool is launched.
-The problem should be completely defined in one or more input files and the output should be complete and useful after the tool finishes its execution as in [@fig:transfer].
+> To achieve this goal it is that the problem should be completely defined in one or more input files and the output should be complete and useful after the tool finishes its execution, as already required.
->
 > The tool should be able to report the status of the execution (i.e. progress, errors, etc.) and to make this information available to the user or process that launched the execution, possibly from a remote location.

 ## Problem input {#sec:input}

 >
-> No GUI.
-Plain ASCII input file and/or interpreted high-level language API.
-> Mobile & web-friendly.
+> The problem should be completely defined by one or more input files.
+> These input files might be
 >
-> **Simple problems should need simple inputs.**
+>  * particularly formatted files to be read by the tool in an _ad-hoc_ way, and/or
+>  * source files for interpreted languages which can call the tool through and API or equivalent method, and/or
+>  * any other method that can fulfill the requirements described so far.
 >
-> **Similar problems should need similar inputs.**
+> Preferably, these input files should be plain ASCII file in order to be tracked by distributed control version systems such as Git.
+If the tool provides an API for an interpreted language such as Python, the Python source used to solve a particular problem should be Git-friendly.
+It is recommended not to track revisions of mesh data files but of the source input files, i.e. to track the mesher’s input and not the mesher’s output.
+Therefore, it is recommended not to mix the problem definition with the problem mesh data.
 >
-> VCS tracking
+> It is not mandatory to include a GUI in the main distribution, but the input/output scheme should be such that graphical pre and post-processing tools can create the input files and read the output files so as to allow third parties to develop interfaces.
+It is recommended to design the workflow as to make it possible for the interfaces to be accessible from mobile devices and web browsers.
 >
-> These input files might be
->
->  * particularly formatted files to be read by the tool in an _ad-hoc_ way, and/or
->  * source files for interpreted languages which can call the tool through and API or equivalent method, and/or
->  * any other method that can fulfill the requirement illustrated in\ [@fig:transfer]
+> It is acceptable if only basic usage can be achieved through the usage of graphical interfaces to ease basic usage at least.
+Complex problems involving non-trivial material properties and boundary conditions might
+> Notwithstanding the suggestion above, it is expected that

 dar ejemplos